 e73 – Critical

-When your thermostat displays error code e73, it signifies that the Rc wire is not getting power.
+When your thermostat displays error code e73, it means that the Rc wire is not getting power.